 By the time the organization converted to a not-for-profit corporation, many other technology-related organizations with meetings had come into existence, and technology provided improved means for getting the word out online and sharing information.
 At the same time many in technology were working longer hours and had fewer free hours for extra activities after work.
 These and other factors began reducing the number of folks who turned out for NY SPIN events.

 All good things eventually come to an end, and sadly the time has come for NY SPIN.
 Thank you to everyone who was involved in the creation and running and supporting of this organization.
 Thank you to all of the great speakers and panelists and moderators that helped make each event great.
 And, of course, thanks to all of you who attended our events and otherwise offered your support in whatever way you could.

-NY SPIN Board:
+The former NY SPIN Board: